 Why should agencies use certificates from the Federal PKI?

-All federal agencies should use the Federal PKI to enhance their security and trust for:
+All federal agencies should use the Federal PKI for:

-- Facilities access, network access, and application access for high-risk applications
+- Facilities access, network authentication, and some application authentication for applications based on a risk assessment

 - Document sharing and digital signatures